Patent Marking: Recent Federal Circuit Guidance, Complying With False Marking Statute

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will guide patent attorneys on deciding whether, when, and how to mark items as patented.
+This CLE course will guide patent attorneys on deciding whether, when, and how to mark items as patented.
 The panel will examine recent Federal Circuit decisions on patent marking.
 The panel will offer best practices for marking patented items and for minimizing liability risks.

 - Patent marking requirements